-- Students enrolled in a diploma, associate or bachelor's degree program must complete at least 25% of the program in residency at the institution awarding the degree or diploma.
-The remaining 75% of the program may be any combination of transfer credit, national proficiency credit, Everest developed proficiency credit or prior learning credit. - A student attempting to transfer a graduate-level course from another accredited institution must provide evidence that the course is related in content to the program of study at the school.
-The school will accept no more than 24.0 graduate-level hours in transfer.
+Students enrolled in a diploma, associate or bachelor's degree program must complete at least 25% of the program in residency at the institution awarding the degree or diploma.
+The remaining 75% of the program may be any combination of transfer credit, national proficiency credit, Everest developed proficiency credit or prior learning credit.

+A student attempting to transfer a graduate-level course from another accredited institution must provide evidence that the course is related in content to the program of study at the school.
+The school will accept no more than 24.0 graduate-level hours in transfer, and no graduate-level course may be transferred in which the student received a grade below a "B."